 If I could’ve exclaimed “Holy mackerel!” out loud the moment that gorgeous snap hit my ears I would’ve exclaimed it out loud, but you don’t do that at an industry screening, so I exclaimed it in my mind.
 I hadn’t heard a commitment like that coming from a track orchestra in a very long time.
 This was no pick-up crew, this was one tight unit, and they were hitting the musical values like nobody’s business.
 I vowed to remember the name of this bright new conductor-arranger—which of course I promptly forgot (There are a lot of John Wilsons in the world, as Anthony Burgess would be the first to tell you) and didn’t remember again until last May.
-A 2005 Grammy nominee.
+Recorded by my darling and his O for the Warner Bros film at Pinewood Studios, 2003.
+A 2006 Grammy nominee in the Best Compilation Soundtrack Album for Motion Picture, Television or Other Visual Media category (composers Charles Trenet-Jack Lawrence, arranger Dick Behrke, producer Phil Ramone).
 Available on Rhino Records, that notorious niche label, and I really must find out who at Warners moved it to that catalog.

 - “The Story So Far, with Conductor John Wilson”